 That’s true.
 We all know about it.
 But you may not be carrying out this basic hygiene act properly or you may not be doing it when it should be done.

 Why do We Need to Wash Our Hands?

 One obvious reason is that nobody likes dirty hands.
 And, hands are also the means of catching germs and spreading them to others.
 If you touch a surface that has germs on it like doors, railings, etc. and without washing your hands eat something, or touch your face and eyes you have a fair chance of getting sick.

 Hand washing is particularly important after using the toilet, after touching or playing with pets, before eating anything.
 And this goes without saying that hand washing is a must while you are working in the kitchen.

 In fact, hand washing is a basic precaution you can take to avoid poisoning or food contamination.
-If you have helpers in the kitchen, you need ensure they learn and abide by the following the basic hand washing rules in the kitchen:
+If you have helpers in the kitchen, you need to ensure they learn and abide by the following basic handwashing rules in the kitchen:

 Before and after cooking a meal

 After handling raw meat, poultry, seafood and eggs.